 Underrepresented in Medicine Visiting Elective Scholarship Program

-Medical students are encouraged to apply to WMed's Underrepresented in Medicine Visiting Elective Scholarship Program, which will begin on July 1, 2020.
+Medical students are encouraged to apply to WMed's Underrepresented in Medicine Visiting Elective Scholarship Program.
 The program supports fourth-year medical school experiences.
 The program is designed to increase awareness of opportunities for residency training at the medical school and encourage students from diverse backgrounds to apply to our residency programs.

-Housing is available and the program provides a scholarship of $1,000 per student to cover the cost of transportation, food, and additional expenses.
+Housing is offered (subject to availability) and the program provides a scholarship of $1,000 per student to cover the cost of transportation, food, and additional expenses.

 Electives are four weeks in duration and subject to availability.
-Additional information about each elective is available on the medical school website.
-Electives are available in the following programs: Orthopedic Surgery, General Surgery, Internal Medicine, Psychiatry, Family Medicine, and Emergency Medicine.
-VSLO applications will be required along with a URM Visiting Elective Scholarship Application, and one letter of recommendation.
+Additional information about each elective is available using the Course Catalog link (above).
+Electives are available in the following programs: Emergency Medicine, General Surgery, Internal Medicine, Orthopedic Surgery, Pediatric and Adolescent Medicine, and Psychiatry.
+VSLO applications will be required along with a URiM Visiting Elective Scholarship Application.

-- Must identify as American Indian/Alaska Native, Black/African American, Hispanic/Latino, or Native Hawaiian/Other Pacific Islander.
+- Must identify as American Indian/Alaska Native, Black/African American, or Hispanic/Latino.

 - Must be a full-time fourth-year medical student or third-year medical student that has completed required core clinical clerkships